 - Direct Unsubsidized Stafford loans;

 - Direct PLUS loans.

 When the R2T4 calculation results in the student’s being eligible to receive previously undistributed “earned” aid (Post-Withdrawal Disbursement), s/he will be notified via e-mail by the Student Financial Resources Office within 30 days of the determined date of withdrawal.
 PWD funds will be distributed within 45 days of the determined date of withdrawal.
 Written authorization from the student will be requested and is required before loan proceeds can be processed and disbursed to the student.
 The student may choose to decline some or all of the PWD funds as to not incur further debt.

 Determination of Withdrawal Date

-The withdrawal date used in the R2T4 calculation is the actual last date of attendance as provided by the Registrar on the withdrawal form.
+The withdrawal date used in the R2T4 calculation is the actual last date of attendance as provided by the Office of the Registrar on the withdrawal form.

 When a Student Fails to Begin Attendance

 If financial aid is processed for a student who fails to begin attending any class in the study period, all aid will be canceled.
-Students who have never attended classes for the study period will be reported by the Registrar.
+Students who have never attended classes for the study period will be reported by the Office of the Registrar.

 When a Student Fails All Classes